Isawan/terrashine/docs/src/introduction.md

 # Terrashine

-Terrashine is a terraform provider mirror implementation that works by automatically caching dependencies as providers are requested.
+Terrashine is a terraform provider mirror[^1] implementation that works by automatically caching dependencies as providers are requested.

 Use cases: